It's no longer good enough for IT professionals to just "know computers"

 What a difference a decade makes.
-In our 2018 report, there are few mixed feelings—95% of IT decision-makers believe a certified team member brings added value above and beyond the cost of certification.
+In our 2019 report, there are few mixed feelings—93% of IT decision-makers believe a certified team member brings added value above and beyond the cost of certification.
 Those values include increased productivity and faster troubleshooting, which are abilities that are vital in today’s tech world as skills gaps are steadily widening.

 Certification Value Has Skyrocketed

-Currently, our survey respondents hold an average of nearly three certifications each.
+Currently, 69% of our survey respondents hold more than one IT certification.
 There’s a lot of competition in the tech industry, so professionals often have their eyes set on their next certifications years in advance.

 Certifications Pay Off

 It’s not just the employers who are benefiting from an increase in certification training.
-In 2018, certified IT professionals in the U.S. and Canada have an average salary of $87,678, which is $15,913 or 22% more than non-certified professionals.
+In 2019, certified IT professionals in the U.S. and Canada have an average salary of $111,334, which is seven percent more than non-certified professionals.
 As long as the training is career-relevant, it certainly pays to pursue certifications.

 There has, however, been a slight shift in the top-paying certifications over the course of our reporting.
 In 2008, Project Management Professional (PMP®) was the top-paying certification at $101,698.
-PMP® is still a popular and lucrative certification, ranking third in the U.S. and seventh globally in terms of salary.
-But security certifications took over the top spot on our highest-paying list in 2014 and has held firm ever since.
+PMP® is still a popular and lucrative certification, ranking second in the U.S. and seventh globally in terms of salary.
+But cloud and cybersecurity certifications have taken over the top spots on our highest-paying lists since 2014.

-See our complete list of the 2018 top-paying certifications.
+See our complete list of the 2019 top-paying U.S. certifications.

-Cybersecurity, Cisco and Microsoft Are the Most Popular
+Cybersecurity, ITIL®, Cisco and Microsoft Are the Most Popular

 One thing that hasn’t changed in 10 years is the popularity of certain certifications.
 In 2008, Microsoft certifications were dominant.
 Nearly 35% of respondents held a Microsoft certification.
 The next highest was Project Management at 16.3%.

-Ten years and 11 reports later, Microsoft is still popular—21% of respondents hold at least one Microsoft certification.
-This makes it the third most popular certification category, behind cybersecurity and Cisco.
+Eleven years and 12 reports later, Microsoft is still popular—21% of respondents hold at least one Microsoft certification.
+This makes it the fourth most popular certification category, behind cybersecurity, ITIL and Cisco.

-Twenty-three percent of respondents hold a Cisco certification, the most popular of which is CCNA Routing and Switching, which is held by 16% of all respondents.
+Nineteen percent of respondents hold a Cisco certification, the most popular of which is CCNA Routing and Switching, which is held by 11% of all respondents.

 How Employers View IT